 - For optional faculty review, submit all application materials by the on-campus deadline.

 - Submit the application materials to Boren by the Jan.
-30, 2018 deadline
+27, 2021 deadline.

-- All students applying for a scholarship must participate in an application review, and must have all applications materials submitted to email@example.com by the on-campus deadline.
+- All students applying for a scholarship must participate in an application review and must have all application materials submitted to firstname.lastname@example.org by the on-campus deadline.